lokichubs/Clara/README.md

 # Clara
-AI tool to improve physical therapy by using computer vision to make to provide personalized instructions
+AI tool to improve physical therapy by using computer vision to provide personalized instructions and connecting patients with the physical therapist